Tesla Roadster (first generation): Battery system

 Tesla said in February 2009 that the ESS had expected life span of seven years/100000 mi, and began selling pre-purchase battery replacements for about one third of the battery's price today, with the replacement to be delivered after seven years.
 Tesla says the ESS retains 70% capacity after five years and 50000 mi of driving, assuming 10000 mi driven each year.
 A July 2013 study found that after 100000 mi, Roadster batteries still had 80%–85% capacity and the only significant factor is mileage (not temperature).

 Tesla announced plans to sell the battery system to TH!NK and possibly others through its Tesla Energy Group division.
 The TH!NK plans were put on hold by interim CEO Michael Marks in September 2007.
 TH!NK now obtains its lithium-ion batteries from Enerdel.

 Recharging

-The Roadster uses a proprietary charging connector, although Tesla sells a mobile adapter that enables recharging with an SAE J1772-2009 connector.
-The vehicle can be recharged using:
+The Roadster uses a proprietary AC charging connector, although Tesla sells a mobile adapter that enables recharging with an SAE J1772 connector.
+The vehicle was not provided with any DC fast-charging ability and was not retrofitted later on when the Tesla Supercharger network was established.
+It can be recharged with AC using: